hoywan/OSP_backend/README.md

 10. For MacOS user, you can type curl command in the terminal app by following the doumentation below For Windows user, you can install an extension on <a target="_blank" href="https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok">https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok</a>
 and enter curl command in <a target="_blank" href="https://reqbin.com/curl">https://reqbin.com/curl</a>
+11. You can check view all data inside OSP>Survey in the MongoDB compass after you create one survey.

 ## API documentation